niall-m/Udemy/microservices/notes.md

             - requires addition to annotations
         - for SPA react app using router, default path in `paths` (last path) use wildcard
           - matches any path to always show react app, like `/` in react router
+    - if kubernetes randomly decides to destroy all your resources (e.g. ingress-nginx or k8s secrets)
+      - may have to reinstall [nginx ingress controller](https://kubernetes.github.io/ingress-nginx/deploy/)
+      - may have to update `ingress-srv.yaml` file
+      - recreate secrets (search below)

 - [skaffold.dev](https://skaffold.dev/)
   - config runs outside of our cluster, not consumed by k8s